1958: Cliff Richard made his radio debut on Saturday Night on the BBC.

 1975: Five years after they split, Simon & Garfunkel's one-song reunion "My Little Town" roared up from 81 to 47.

-1975: There remained "Bad Blood" at #1, done by Neil Sedaka & Elton John.
-John Denver remained at #2 with one of the Top #2 songs of the Rock Era--the double-sided "Calypso" and "I'm Sorry".
-Jefferson Starship ("Miracles") ad the Eagles ("Lyin' Eyes") remained at 3 and 4, respectively, while the Spinners rolled up to #5 with "Games People Play".
-The rest of the Top 10: Morris Albert and "Feelings", the 4 Seasons and "Who Loves You", Elton John rose from 36 to 8 with "Island Girl", Sweet fell after peaking at #5 with their great song "Ballroom Blitz" and Tavares had their first Top 10 with "It Only Takes a Minute".
+1975: "Bad Blood" remained at #1, done by Neil Sedaka & Elton John.
+John Denver held steady at #2 with one of The Top #2 songs of the Rock Era*--the double-sided "Calypso" and "I'm Sorry".
+Jefferson Starship ("Miracles") and the Eagles ("Lyin' Eyes") remained at 3 and 4, respectively, while the Spinners rolled up to #5 with "Games People Play".
+The rest of the Top 10: Morris Albert and "Feelings", the 4 Seasons and "Who Loves You", Elton John rose from 36 to 8 with "Island Girl", Sweet fell after peaking at #5 with their great song "Ballroom Blitz" and Tavares had their first Top 10 with "It Only Takes A Minute".

 1985: R.E.M., the Smiths and Tom Waits performed at Tyne Tree Television Studios in Newcastle, England.